shawnleftwich/documentation/brokers/rest.md

                                                                // Use document_types endpoints to find possible values.
         "customerInvoice"
       ],
-      "email_settings": {                                      // To set settings for when method is "email" "billing_email": "billing@customer.com",
+      "email_settings": {                                      // Use when "method" is "email"
+        "billing_email": "billing@customer.com",
         "link_or_attachment": "link",                          // One of "link", "attachment".
 Default is "link".
-        "invoice_grouping_strategy": "email_single",           // One of "email_single", "email_per_invoice", "email_account_default".
+        "invoice_grouping_strategy": "email_single",           // See "Possible invoice_grouping_strategy values" section below.
         "custom_filename": "example_{invoice_number}"          // Optional.
 See "Templating" section below.
 Do not provide extension -- '.pdf' is automatically appended.
                                                                // Used only if "link_or_attachment" is set to "attachment".
 Defaults to "your_account_name_invoices_1".
       },
-      "ftp_settings": {
+      "ftp_settings": {                                        // Use when "method" is "ftp"
         "username": "admin",
         "password": "123",
         "host": "ftp.hubtran.com",